nickjj/runninginproduction.com/tags/phoenix.md

 layout: "tags"
 tag: "phoenix"

-title: "Using Phoenix in Production"
+title: "Websites Using Phoenix in Production"
 description:
-  Podcast episodes and interviews filtered by the Phoenix tag.
+  Podcast episodes and interviews where developers talk about how and why they built their web app in Phoenix.
 ---